 They differ a little in size and weight, as you can see from these dimensions:

-The iPad (2021) is available in two colours – Silver or Space Grey – but Apple broke out it’s paints for the iPad Air (2022) which you can buy in one of five (mainly) pastel colors.
+The iPad (2021) is available in two colors – Silver or Space Grey – but Apple broke out it’s paints for the iPad Air (2022) which you can buy in one of five (mainly) pastel colors.
 (The iPad 10th gen also comes in a selection of colors).